 VTrans interacts with all State agencies and agencies within the United States Department of Transportation, as well as other federal agencies, numerous regional and state governments and international jurisdictions and cross-border organizations, local governments, transit agencies, airports, railroads, and the other private and non-profit entities engaged in transportation-related activities.

-The Highway Division of VTrans, which has the largest number of employees, is organized into five bureaus (Municipal Assistance, Construction and Materials, Maintenance and Operations, Project Delivery, and Asset Management and Performance) and the Office of Highway Safety.
+The Highway Division of VTrans, which has the largest number of employees, is organized into six bureaus (Municipal Assistance, Construction & Materials, Maintenance, Operations & Safety, Project Delivery, and Asset Management) and our Central Garage.
 Together, the Highway bureaus handle year-round maintenance of the road network; provide oversight for construction projects; ensure the quality of materials; provide grants and technical support for municipal projects; procure and maintain the fleet of trucks; provide information to the traveling public on road conditions; inspect and maintain bridges, culverts, signs, and signals; and is the lead entity on safety and training.

 The Division of Policy, Planning and Intermodal Development (PPID) oversees major non-highway transportation modes including state-owned rail lines, nine stateowned airports, and public transit providers.
 In addition to providing statewide planning and policy support, the division works with Vermont’s eleven Regional Planning Commissions and, in the Burlington region, the Metropolitan Planning Organization to develop regional transportation plans and generate input on prioritizing transportation projects in the regions.
 The division’s work is also supported by public input from the Rail Advisory Council, Aviation Advisory Council, and the Public Transit Advisory Council.
 PPID also is the lead on research, mapping, development review, and public outreach.